Explore how adapting your behaviour before and during an interview can transform your performance.

 Make sure you eat something before your interview.
 A high carbohydrate or sugary snack is perfect for giving your brain a lift.
 Stay away from caffeine and keep yourself hydrated.
 Dehydration causes your body to produce stress hormones, which can contribute to panic.

-If you’re sitting down while you’re waiting to be called in, try not to slouch.
+If you’re sitting down while you’re waiting to be called in or waiting to start your virtual interview, try not to slouch.
 Slouching compresses your diaphragm and chest causing you to take shallow, rapid breaths and stimulating a panic response in your body.
-If there isn’t anywhere to sit, stand still.
+If you're meeting in person and there isn’t anywhere to sit, stand still.
 Pacing up and down sends a signal to your brain that there’s something to worry about.
 This makes your ‘fight or flight’ reflex kick in and your short term memory can suffer as a result.
 Try a simple breathing exerciser to help you stay calm and focused.

 Doing all of these things before the interview will contribute to you showing up in a calm and controlled state of mind - looking confident and competent.